Entanglement and Dynamical Scaling Laws in Quantum Superabsorption: Results

 To systematically determine whether cavity-coupled QBs provide a collective advantage, it is also important to compare performance scales as the number of qubits increases.
 Finite-size scaling laws show whether collective effects, such as super-extensivity, persist under dissipation.
 In this context, we model the dependence of an observable, $\mathcal{O}(N)$, on the system size by a power law

 and extract the exponent $\alpha$ from log--log fits.
-This ansatz is motivated by the fact that extensive quantities scale linearly with $N$ in classical thermodynamics~\cite{kardar2007statistical}, while quantum collective effects manifest as deviations from linearity~\cite{campaioli2018chapter,ferraro2018}.
+Throughout, $g$ is kept fixed as $N$ increases; therefore $\alpha$ characterizes dynamical scaling laws, while quantum collective effects manifest as deviations from linearity~\cite{campaioli2018chapter,ferraro2018}.
 Hence, $\alpha$ serves as a compact figure of merit: $\alpha>1$ signals super-extensive enhancement (quantum advantage), $\alpha\approx 1$ corresponds to classical extensivity, and $\alpha<1$ indicates degraded scaling.
 The following analysis focuses on the optimal regime of low relaxation $\gamma^-/\omega_q \in [10^{-3},0.10]$ and moderate dephasing $\gamma^z/\omega_q \in [10^{-3},0.50]$.
 The fitted values of the scaling exponents can be found in Appendix~\ref{app:scalinglaws}.

-Three characteristic domains emerge: (i) tuned-decay relaxation and dephasing ($\gamma^-/\omega_q,\, \gamma^z/\omega_q \in [10^{-3},10^{-2}]$), (ii) intermediate regime ($\gamma^-/\omega_q = 10^{-2}$ and $\gamma^z/\omega_q \in [0.10-0.50]$), and (iii) dephasing-dominated ($\gamma^-/\omega_q = 10^{-3}$ and $\gamma^z/\omega_q \in [0.10,0.50]$).
+Three characteristic domains emerge: (i) tuned-decay relaxation and dephasing ($\gamma^-/\omega_q,\, \gamma^z/\omega_q \in [10^{-3},10^{-2}]$), (ii) intermediate regime ($\gamma^-/\omega_q = \{10^{-2}\}$ and $\gamma^z/\omega_q \in [0.10-0.50]$), and (iii) dephasing-dominated ($\gamma^-/\omega_q = \{10^{-3}\}$ and $\gamma^z/\omega_q \in [0.10,0.50]$).

 Figure~\ref{fig:scaling_behavior_entropies} summarizes the scaling of the final subsystem entropies, $S_q^f$ and $S_c^f$, across dissipation regimes for both interaction models.
 These residual entropies quantify the correlations and mixedness that remain once the charging dynamics have settled (around $t_f \sim 50/\omega_q$).
 The scaling exponent $\alpha$ indicates whether larger devices end up more correlated ($\alpha>0$) or increasingly purified ($\alpha<0$) at the end of the protocol.
 The chosen dissipation parameters target low cavity mixedness while allowing for moderate qubit entanglement growth.
-For completeness, supplementary fitted plots of $\alpha_{S_q^f}$ and $\alpha_{S_c^f}$ are provided in Figs.~\ref{fig:scaling_tuned-decay}–\ref{fig:scaling_dephasing-dominated}} of Appendix~\ref{app:scalinglaws}.
+For completeness, supplementary fitted plots of $\alpha_{S_q^f}$ and $\alpha_{S_c^f}$ are provided in Figs.~\ref{fig:scaling_tuned-decay}–\ref{fig:scaling_dephasing-dominated} of Appendix~\ref{app:scalinglaws}.

 For the Dicke model, under both driven and undriven protocols, the entropy curves in Fig.~\ref{fig:scaling_behavior_entropies} display nearly flat log–log slopes ($\alpha_{S_q^f}, \alpha_{S_c^f} \!\approx\!
 0$), showing that long–time correlations saturate rather than scale with $N$.
 As the dephasing starts dominating over relaxation both entropies exhibit negative exponents—$\alpha_{S_q^f} \!\in [-0.20, -0.31]$ for the qubit ensemble and $\alpha_{S_c^f} \!\in [-0.39, -0.57]$ for the cavity—indicating a partial purification of the steady state as the system size increases.
 This suppression of entanglement confirms that, in the Dicke model, dephasing stabilizes the long-time dynamics: entanglement generation remains bounded, leading to entanglement-clean operation that preserves coherence while preventing uncontrolled mixing.
 The drive does not qualitatively modify this behavior, reinforcing the interpretation that counter-rotating processes act as internal stabilizers of coherence in the presence of moderate noise.